markstringer-dti/markstringer-dti.github.io/dti.md

 What could be an interesting cabbage story?
 The story of two people that learn to fly on the wings of their own farts.
 Or a story of the dangers of living with a pot of Kimchi that brews for so long that it becomes self aware.

-The second answer is "Hmph.
+The second answer is "Humph.
 Fine."
 This is even more dangerous to a good story.
 It goes nowhere.
 Again the story stops dead in its tracks.
 What's happening in such a situation is that the person who is speaking is feeling fear.
 They feel out of control, so they're doing the least that they think they can get away with.
 The result is very boring to watch.
 Also it is not very nice to the other performers and defeats the whole object of improv.
 The whole object of improv is to create an interesting story.
 But even so, the performer feels safer than if they had accepted the offer of cabbage.
 Because they didn't know where the cabbage might lead.

 Here's another way of saying "Humph, fine."